SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

 > [!note]
 > List/Display data for the week by days
 >
->```dataviewjs
+>```JS
+>/// script should be a dataview block
 > customJS.DvDailyCharts.renderWeek({
 >	dv, // important to include the dataview plugin so it can gather data
 >	block: this, // important to tell the script to draw the charts in the current code block
->	setValues: true, // Option to write the values into the current file or not. (this writes the totals values or the average values according to how you specifies that in the Properties of those files)
+>	setValues: true, // Option to write the values into the current file
 >
->	Date: "2020-W15", // Date want to track, this can be a week, or month. ( in this case the week )
+>	Date: "2020-W15", // Date we want to track
->	DateFormat: "YYYY-[W]ww", // Date Format (this is according [momentjs](https://momentjs.com/docs/))
+>	DateFormat: "YYYY-[W]ww", // Date Format
->	DocumentFormat: "YYYY-MM-DD", // the date format  for the names of the files you want to get its data (in this case Daily notes Naming format)
+>	DocumentFormat: "YYYY-MM-DD", // the date format
->	labelFormat:"dddd", // the date format for the labels of the files you want to display (in this case this changes the name of the file to the name of the corresponding day)
+>	labelFormat:"dddd", // date labels
 >
->	group: "#diary",  // Specifies where to look for data, or what types of files to look for to get the data from,  could be a path, or could be a tag
+>	group: "#diary",  // Files to look read, could be path or tag
+>	types: {
->	types: { // this includes objects that tells the script what kind of charts to display, and how to display the data in those charts, there are only 3, line, bar, table.
+>	// Types of charts to display
->		"line" : {// display a line chart
+>		"line" :  // display a line chart
+>		{
->			stacked : true, // if the chart is going to stacked or not ( this will overwrite the stack property for every chart data).
+>			stacked : true, // display stacked chart
->			target	: false, // if the data is going to measured against a target.
+>			target	: false, // measure data against target.
 >		},
->		"bar" : { // display a bar chart
+>		"bar" :  // display a bar chart
+>		{
 >			stacked : false,
 >			target	: false,
 >		},
->		"table" : { // display a table
+>		"table" : // display a table
+>		{
 >			stacked : false,
 >			target	: true,
 >		},